eddmann/eddmann.github.io/_posts/2020/2020-10-23-allocating-and-notifying-secret-santas-via-email-using-clojure.md

           path: target/uberjar/secret-santa-1.0.0-standalone.jar
 ```

-In the future I hope to explore [property-based testing](https://clojure.org/guides/test_check_beginner), which I feel will improve upon the confidence garnered from the static test-suite present at this time.
+In the future, I hope to explore [property-based testing](https://clojure.org/guides/test_check_beginner), which I feel will improve upon the confidence garnered from the static test suite present at this time.